szymonpilszak/C_exercises/NeonBlaster_GAME/README.md

 3. **RUN**:
-   After compilation, you can run the game with:
+   you can run the game with:
    NeonBlaster.exe
    or use the NeonBlaster_GAME\build\NeonBlaster.exe file.